Location: North Strip

 Like just about every other hotel in Vegas, this 70’s institution has received facelifts over the years that have made it lighter, brighter, and more upscale.
 Gone (for the most part) are the garish big-top colors replaced by whites, golds, and earthtones with a European Harlequin feeling.

-The big top itself is still there, covering the main casino area and featuring continuous circus acts (trapeze artists, high wire, etc.) for most of the day and night.
+The big top itself will definitely stay, covering the main casino area and featuring continuous circus acts (trapeze artists, high wire, etc.) for most of the day and night.
 The giant midway/arcade is also still functioning allowing kids an opportunity to gamble legally with stuffed animals as the jackpots.

 The property itself is sprawling, with very long walks, trams, or even shuttle buses carrying you to the extreme reaches.